benhymans/ss2wp/README.md

 # ss2wp

 ss2wp is a Python script that helps migrate blog posts from Squarespace to WordPress.
 It retrieves a Squarespace article, extracts the title, text content and images, and produces HTML that can be pasted directly into the WordPress editor.
-All images are downloaded locally with unique names to make uploading them to WordPress easier.
+All images are downloaded locally with filenames based on the post title so they are easy to upload to WordPress.

 ## Features

 - **Extract title and article text** from a given Squarespace blog post URL
 - **Generate clean HTML** that preserves basic formatting and is ready to paste into WordPress
-- **Download post images** into a local directory with unique filenames
+- **Download post images** into a local directory with filenames derived from the post title
 - **Replace images with placeholders** using `<p>[[[ IMAGE ]]]</p>` in the output

 ## Usage